Regularity of Hele-Shaw Flow with source and drift: Introduction

 For our inhomogeneous problem, zooming in at a single point $(x_0,t_0)\in \partial\{u>0\}$ with the hyperbolic scale $\tilde{u}_r(x,t):= r^{-1}u(r(x-x_0), r(t-t_0))$, one formally sees that the source term tends to zero and the drift becomes a constant vector field as $r$ tends to zero.
-Thus it seems plausible that similar regularity theory as for the classical Hele-Shaw flow holds.
-This heuristics however does not seem to apply.
-Indeed there are examples of log-Lipschitz continuous function $f$ with $\vec{b}=0$ that describes tumor growth with nutrients, for which numerical experiments reveal immediate dendrite-like growth on the free boundary \cite{kitsunezaki1997interface,PTV, maury14}.
-The dynamics behind the generation of such irregularities remain mysterious.
-We will show in this paper that such irregularities must originate from large-scale influx of oscillations.
-Roughly speaking, we show that ``flat boundaries are Lipschitz and non-degenerate'':
+Thus it seems plausible that similar regularity theory as for the injection problem holds.
+However, it is unclear how to quantify this heuristical argument, even in the setting of zero drift, as we will discuss in detail below.

+Our main result shows that {``free boundaries close to a Lipschitz graph are indeed Lipschitz, and the solution is non-degenerate, as long as the Lipschitz constant is small''.
+Let us give a brief summary of Theorem A and B below:}

-{\bf Main theorem: }{\it When the solution is close to a cone-monotone profile {at each time} in a local space-time neighborhood, then the solution is fully cone-monotone with Lipschitz free boundary in a smaller neighborhood, given that the angle of the cone is large.
-In addition, if either $\vec{b}$ is zero or if $f$ and $\vec{b}$ are at least $C^3$,} the solution is also non-degenerate, namely it features faster-than-linear growth near the free boundary.
+{\bf Main theorem: }{\it Let $u$ solve \eqref{1.1}.
+Suppose that $u$ is close to a cone-monotone profile {at each time} in a local space-time neighborhood.
+If the angle of the cone is sufficiently large, then the solution is fully cone-monotone and the free boundary is Lipschitz.
+In addition, if $\vec{b}$ is zero, the free boundary is $C^{1,\gamma}$ for some $0<\gamma<1$.
+Lastly, if $f$ and $\vec{b}$ are at least $C^3$, the solution is also non-degenerate, namely it features faster-than-linear growth near the free boundary.}

-Our result extends the celebrated theory of Caffarelli \cite{caff89, Caf87, ACS} as well as the version for the classical Hele-Shaw flow \cite{CJK2}.
+Our result extends the celebrated {free boundary regularity theory introduced by Caffarelli et. al. (see the book \cite{CafSal}) as well as its corresponding version for the injection problem \cite{CJK,CJK2}.
 In particular our work serves as the first attempt to understand the effect of source and drift on the regularization mechanism of the free boundary evolution.
-As we will see below, the presence of a nonzero $f$ alone necessitates some significant changes in the standard arguments.
+As mentioned above, the presence of a nonzero $f$ alone necessitates some significant changes in the standard arguments.
+Our proof relies on spatially Lipschitz solutions of the injection problem that were constructed in \cite{CJK}, as well as the properties of superharmonic functions given in section \ref{S.4}.